 Teams will often how one coverage, then roll to it post or pre-snap.
 For instance, if the team shows a two-high-quarters look, they may roll down to a cover 1, man look after the ball has been snapped.

 RPO means Run Pass Option and is a way for the offense to take advantage of the defense.
-Defensive players are put in conflict whether to commit to the run or the pass.
+Defensive players are conflicted about committing to the run or the pass.

 If they choose wrong, the offensive will often choose right.
 RPOs give the offense flexibility to run or throw the football if there is enough leverage to the outside/inside.